wallarm/product-documentation/docs/4.4/admin-en/installation-gcp-en.md

 ### Launch the instance via the Google Cloud UI

-To launch the filtering node instance via the Google Cloud UI, please open the [Wallarm node image on the Google Cloud Marketplace](https://console.cloud.google.com/launcher/details/wallarm-node-195710/wallarm-node) and click **LAUNCH**.
+To launch the filtering node instance via the Google Cloud UI, please open the [Wallarm node image on the Google Cloud Marketplace](https://console.cloud.google.com/launcher/details/wallarm-node-195710/wallarm-node) and click **GET STARTED**.

 The instance will launch with a preinstalled filtering node.
 To see detailed information on launching instances in the Google Cloud, please proceed to the [official Google Cloud Platform documentation][link-launch-instance].